hombreperro45/docs/docs/library/vbam.md

 ## BIOS

-This core does not feature BIOS use.
+The VBA-M core does not feature BIOS use.

 ## Feature Support

 These are libretro features, not frontend or standalone emulator features.

 ##### Features: